bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+## 2023-07-15 Risk Savy How to Make Good Decisions
+Gerd Gigerenzer

+Nice book which makes the case their are different domains of decisions
+- those with known risks
+- those where uncertainty is the dominant factor

+He argues that for the decisions dominated by uncertainity, rules of thumb /heuristics are the most useful mechanism for making decisions

 ## Prediction Machines
 The simple economics of artificial intelligence
 Ajay Agrawal, Joshua Gans , Avi Goldfarb